Table of Contents

 remembering.

-Here's a complete example of how to run our
+Here's a complete example of how to implement our

 getTwoRandoms function.